KYUR: Coastal operation

 Smith sold KIMO and the remainder of the "ABC Alaska's SuperStation" system to Vision Alaska LLC in 2010.
 When the sale was completed, on May 13, 2010, Coastal Television Broadcasting Company LLC (which owns KTBY) entered into joint sales and shared services agreements with Vision Alaska to operate KIMO, and both stations moved into the same building.
 On January 1, 2011, KIMO changed its call letters to KYUR; the change eliminated the KIMO call sign and its reference to the now-outdated term Eskimo.
 Coastal initially invested in expanding the headcount of its Anchorage operation, though late news ratings remained far behind the other stations: in February 2015, the KYUR late news had a rating of 0.44 compared to KTVA (2.9) and KTUU (11.2).

 On April 1, 2020, as a result of impending economic concerns caused by the COVID-19 pandemic, Coastal dismissed the entire news staff of KTBY and KYUR and replaced the news department with inserts into the national NewsNet.
 The company intended to have news segments for Alaska anchored by Maria Athens and produced at KTWO-TV in Casper, Wyoming, which it acquired that same year.
 However, Athens was still working out of Anchorage when she was fired in October 2020 following a physical altercation with the general manager.
-It was also revealed she had a inappropriate sexting relationship with Anchorage mayor Ethan Berkowitz, who resigned as a result.
+It was also revealed she had an inappropriate sexting relationship with Anchorage mayor Ethan Berkowitz, who resigned as a result.